Steel Peak Wealth Management LLC Purchases Shares of 5,706 Anaplan, Inc. (NYSE:PLAN)

 Steel Peak Wealth Management LLC purchased a new stake in shares of Anaplan, Inc. (NYSE:PLAN) in the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor purchased 5,706 shares of the company’s stock, valued at approximately $357,000.

-A number of other hedge funds and other institutional investors have also bought and sold shares of PLAN.
-Viking Global Investors LP raised its stake in shares of Anaplan by 4,823.5% during the second quarter.
-Viking Global Investors LP now owns 5,746,829 shares of the company’s stock valued at $260,389,000 after acquiring an additional 5,630,107 shares during the last quarter.
-FMR LLC raised its stake in shares of Anaplan by 135.8% during the second quarter.
-FMR LLC now owns 3,689,769 shares of the company’s stock valued at $167,183,000 after acquiring an additional 2,124,926 shares during the last quarter.
-Vanguard Group Inc. raised its stake in shares of Anaplan by 20.2% during the second quarter.
-Vanguard Group Inc. now owns 11,371,518 shares of the company’s stock valued at $515,243,000 after acquiring an additional 1,911,348 shares during the last quarter.
-Barclays PLC raised its stake in shares of Anaplan by 859.4% during the second quarter.
-Barclays PLC now owns 1,822,533 shares of the company’s stock valued at $82,579,000 after acquiring an additional 1,632,562 shares during the last quarter.
-Finally, Cadian Capital Management LP bought a new position in shares of Anaplan during the second quarter valued at about $66,832,000.
-Institutional investors and hedge funds own 94.74% of the company’s stock.
+Several other large investors have also recently modified their holdings of PLAN.
+CWM LLC raised its stake in shares of Anaplan by 7,677.8% during the second quarter.
+CWM LLC now owns 1,400 shares of the company’s stock valued at $63,000 after acquiring an additional 1,382 shares during the last quarter.
+Global Wealth Management Investment Advisory Inc. raised its stake in Anaplan by 289.6% in the second quarter.
+Global Wealth Management Investment Advisory Inc. now owns 1,383 shares of the company’s stock worth $63,000 after buying an additional 1,028 shares in the last quarter.
+US Bancorp DE raised its stake in Anaplan by 31.3% in the second quarter.
+US Bancorp DE now owns 1,907 shares of the company’s stock worth $86,000 after buying an additional 455 shares in the last quarter.
+Private Advisor Group LLC purchased a new stake in Anaplan in the second quarter worth about $96,000.
+Finally, Truvestments Capital LLC grew its holdings in Anaplan by 551.5% in the second quarter.
+Truvestments Capital LLC now owns 2,404 shares of the company’s stock worth $108,000 after purchasing an additional 2,035 shares during the period.
+94.74% of the stock is owned by hedge funds and other institutional investors.

-PLAN has been the subject of several recent analyst reports.
-Royal Bank of Canada upped their price objective on shares of Anaplan from $55.00 to $75.00 and gave the company an “outperform” rating in a research note on Thursday, August 27th.
-Jefferies Financial Group began coverage on shares of Anaplan in a research note on Wednesday, October 7th.
-They issued a “hold” rating and a $65.00 price target for the company.
-Morgan Stanley increased their price target on shares of Anaplan from $44.00 to $58.00 and gave the stock an “equal weight” rating in a research note on Thursday, August 27th.
-Truist increased their price target on shares of Anaplan from $53.00 to $70.00 in a research note on Thursday, August 27th.
-Finally, Zacks Investment Research downgraded shares of Anaplan from a “strong-buy” rating to a “hold” rating in a research note on Wednesday, July 29th.
-One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and twelve have given a buy rating to the company.
-The company has an average rating of “Buy” and a consensus price target of $59.95.
+A number of brokerages have weighed in on PLAN.
+Barclays upped their price objective on shares of Anaplan from $58.00 to $65.00 and gave the stock an “equal weight” rating in a report on Friday.
+They noted that the move was a valuation call.
+Jefferies Financial Group began coverage on shares of Anaplan in a report on Wednesday, October 7th.
+They issued a “hold” rating and a $65.00 price objective on the stock.
+Morgan Stanley upped their price objective on shares of Anaplan from $44.00 to $58.00 and gave the stock an “equal weight” rating in a report on Thursday, August 27th.
+Piper Sandler cut shares of Anaplan from an “overweight” rating to a “neutral” rating in a report on Wednesday, August 26th.
+Finally, Loop Capital upped their price objective on shares of Anaplan from $35.00 to $50.00 and gave the stock a “sell” rating in a report on Thursday, August 27th.
+One analyst has rated the stock with a sell rating, eight have given a hold rating and twelve have assigned a buy rating to the company.
+Anaplan currently has an average rating of “Buy” and a consensus price target of $59.95.

 Anaplan, Inc provides a cloud-based connected planning platform to connect organizations and people.
 Its platform unites traditionally distinct or disconnected database structures, including relational, columnar, and online analytical processing with in-memory data storage and calculation that is used in connecting various areas of an organization, such as finance, sales, supply chain, marketing, human resources, and operations.